AriFordsham/GHCWiki/arm64.md

 ```

-This copies of `config.sub` and `config.guess` included in this version of libiconv didn't recognize my target architecture, so we had to fix that.
-I had `sys-devel/gnuconfig-20150727` already installed on my system, but feel free to grab the latest versions from wherever you like.
+The copies of `config.sub` and `config.guess` included in this version of libiconv didn't recognize my target architecture, so we had to fix that.
+I had `=sys-devel/gnuconfig-20150727` (Gentoo package) already installed on my system, but feel free to grab the latest versions from wherever you like.

 ```wiki
 cd $ICONVDIR